oevkaya/Prompts-Publishing-Training/README.md

 ### Platforms

 - **OpenAI ChatGPT Interface**: Recommended for main usage with some extra functionalities if you have OpenAI membership
-- **Google Gemini or Claude**: These two can be reasonable alternatives
+- **Google Gemini or Claude's LLMs**: These two can be reasonable alternatives while working on certain prompts
+- **Any size open LLM**: Huggingface playground can be useful for considering small size open source models

 ### Interactive Exercises (6 Markdown files)